How to fill out job applications

-Sometimes they ask difficult questions which have no easy direct answer.. it is good to include a weakness because it shows that you are a real human being.
-But do try to end your answer on a positive note.
+Sometimes they ask difficult questions, which have no easy direct answer.
+It’s good to include a weakness because it shows that you are a real human being but try to end your answer on a positive note.

-- This is a good opportunity to highlight why you are right for the role and to give more details about yourself.
+- This is a good opportunity to highlight why you are right for the role and provide more details about yourself.

-- Include relevant information which you were unable to add in the rest of the application form.
+- Include any relevant information that you are unable to include elsewhere in the application.

-- Don’t be afraid to sell yourself, and make sure that you show your enthusiasm for the role.
+- Don’t be afraid to sell yourself, and make sure that you express your enthusiasm for the role.

 Different types of application forms